prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/README.md

 6. PowerBI or Looker
 ## Data Ingestion
 We already understood that we are using the Kaggle data - 2021 Olympics as our data source, then we will copy the data from data source to the ADLS using Azure data factory by creating linked service between azure data factory and the data source.

 Firstly, we have created the Storage Account and containers with folders for storing the raw data and transformed data.

 <img width="958" alt="storageacccondir" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/1f86ad3d-1353-4924-88fa-45594f3978b6">

 Next, we will create the Azure Data Factory and make a connection with the source by creating linked connections.

 <img width="958" alt="ADFlaunched" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/146b02ce-88e4-45d8-9715-893dfbc48128">

 <img width="958" alt="ADFdataingestion" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/52d6071f-bc41-44c0-9ab7-97d4dfd7734a">

 ## Data Transformation
-After the data gets stored in the Data Storage, then we will make another connection to azure databricks using an App registration service,
+After the data gets stored in the Data Storage, then we will make another connection to azure databricks using an App registration service.

 <img width="956" alt="Appregistered" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/8fddf288-465b-47ca-8bf3-703724ce1279">

 <img width="959" alt="Certificatesecrets" src="https://github.com/prasanth-cloud/Olympic-Data-Analytics---Azure-Data-Engineering-End-to-End-Project/assets/79701423/7180328f-06b0-4fd1-b505-632adaf89188">

 Note: Do not share the Client ID and Tenant Id with anyone and also the secret value.